 To further address Cost Reduction, it is worth mentioning that a second Crusher and Conveyor System was laid down to minimize the use of trucks for hauling material handling to reduce fuel cost which is the single biggest cost item.
 Installed capacity is now up to 30% of total material handling capacity.
-To run the systems efficiently, the company's $2 \times 7.5$ MW coal-fired power plants underwent rehabilitation.
+To run the systems efficiently, the Corporation's 2 x 7.5 MW coal-fired power plants underwent rehabilitation.